iTwin/appui/CONTRIBUTING.md

 Thank you for taking the time to contribute to open source and making great projects like iTwin.js possible!

-## Contributing

 ## Contributing guidelines

-AppUI contains a large amount of legacy code.
-As such we are in the process of standardizing, reorganizing, and optimizing our codebase.

-Before contributing to AppUI please consult [the iTwinUI styling guide](https://github.com/iTwin/iTwinUI/blob/main/STYLEGUIDE.md) for all syntax conventions.

 ### Application architecture

-Our `ui` folder contains all our packages which are organized as following:
+Our `ui` folder contains all our packages which are organized as such:

 - `appui-react` should contain exclusively layouts.
 These are the largest and most complicated components in AppUI.
 - `components-react` should contain exclusively widgets: smaller components that are used inside `appui-react`.
 Ideally should largely be combinations of iTwinUI components.